Cluster categories for marked surfaces: punctured case: Strings and tagged curves

 \subsection{Skewed-gentle algebras from admissible triangulations}

 \X{\mathfrak{X}} \bX{\overline{\X}} \tX{\widetilde{\X}}

 Let $\T$ be an admissible triangulation of $\surf$, i.e. every puncture is in a self-folded triangle (see Lemma~\ref{lem:ex} for the existence of $\T$), with the associated quiver with potential $\left(Q_{\T},W_{\T}\right)$ and the cluster category $\C(\T)$.
-Then by Section~\ref{subsec:dg} there is a canonical cluster tilting object $T_\T=\bigoplus_{\gamma\in\T}T_\gamma$ such that